Key points of this post:

 6. CHANGE THE KPI

-The winning companies of the future will move from net sales and COGS to new KPI’s like MRR, churn, LTV and CAC.
+The winning companies of the future will move from net sales and COGS to new KPI’s like Monthly Recurring Revenue (MRR), churn, Life Time Value (LTV) and CAC.
 They are the metrics of the future economy.

-LTV (Life Time Value) for example is one of the key metrics mentioned by the CEO of Nike during the last earnings call.
+LTV (Life Time Value) for example is one of the key metrics regularly mentioned by the CEO of Nike during the earnings call.

 The business model focused on selling more units, increasing the price and decreasing the cost is just over.

-The business models of the new reality focus on acquiring more customers, increasing the value of those customers and holding on to those customers longer.
+SaaS-like Customer-centric models focus on acquiring more customers, increasing the value of those customers and holding on to those customers longer.

 There are huge implication of this reality on different levels: